johnsonjoshua16/johnsonjoshua16/README.md

 ### 🔧 What I Do
 - Craft robust and maintainable software.
-- Collaborate closely with cross-functional teams to ship **Staple** features quickly and reliably
+- Collaborate closely with cross-functional teams to ship features quickly and reliably
 - Write testable, performant code with a focus on long-term maintainability
 - Explore new tools, and best practices to stay ahead in a fast-moving industry.